Hoy Field

-David F. Hoy Field, usually referred to simply as Hoy Field, is a baseball field at Cornell University in Ithaca, New York, where the Big Red baseball team plays.
+David F. Hoy Field, usually referred to simply as Hoy Field, was a baseball field at Cornell University in Ithaca, New York.
+It was home to the Big Red baseball team from 1922 to 2022, when the team moved to a newly constructed facility east of campus, Booth Field.
+The former Hoy Field was demolished in 2023 to make way for a new building for the Ann S. Bowers College of Computing and Information Science.

 Description

-Hoy Field is located just west of Schoellkopf Field and east of the Engineering Quad on the southern end of Cornell's campus.
-The dimensions of the field from home plate to the outfield fence are 315 feet in left field, 405 feet in center field and 325 feet in right field.
-The seating capacity of Hoy Field is about 500.
-For many years the Bacon Cage, an indoor batting practice facility that was also used as an indoor golf driving range, was located between Schoellkopf Field and Hoy Field.
-However, Bacon Cage was demolished to build a parking garage and new press box on the west side of Schoellkopf Field.
+Hoy Field was located just west of Schoellkopf Field and east of the Engineering Quad on the southern end of Cornell's central campus.
+The dimensions of the field from home plate to the outfield fence were 315 feet in left field, 405 feet in center field, and 325 feet in right field.
+Seating capacity was about 500.

+Predating the field itself was Bacon Cage, an indoor batting cage between Hoy Field and Schoellkopf Stadium.
+According to university historian Corey Earle, it was dedicated to George W. Bacon, an 1892 Cornell graduate who had helped lead efforts to build the university's athletic complex.
+Bacon Cage was also used as an indoor golf driving range.
+In 1985, it was demolished to make way for the Hoy Parking Garage.

-Hoy Field has batting facilities that are dedicated in memory of Kerry Brooks, a 1990 graduate of Cornell and a former "Big Red" co-captain.
+Hoy Field also had batting facilities dedicated in memory of Kerry Brooks, a 1990 graduate of Cornell and a former "Big Red" co-captain.

 History

-Background
+Percy Field

 Cornell's previous baseball field was Percy Field, which stood at the current location of Ithaca High School from the 1890s until 1922.
 The metal bleachers from Percy Field were preserved and moved to the new baseball field.

 David F. Hoy

-The new baseball field was built at the urging of baseball advisor David "Davy" Hoy.
-The dedication took place on April 22, 1922 with a parade and band concert.
+The new baseball field was built at the urging of David "Davy" Hoy.
+Hoy, an alumnus and university registrar since 1894, had served the university's baseball advisor for thirty years, and traveled south with the team for spring training each year.
+The new field was dedicated April 22, 1922 with a parade and band concert.
 Hoy threw out the first pitch on the field; the ball he used is preserved in the Kroch Library collections.
-Hoy, an alumnus and university registrar since 1894, had served the university's baseball advisor for thirty years, and traveled south with the team for spring training each year.
-The baseball field was named after Hoy in October 1923.
+The field was named in honor of Hoy in October 1923.

-Later, Hoy was injured in a 1929 bus accident in Virginia while riding with the baseball team, and he died in December 1930 at age 67.
+Hoy was injured in a 1929 bus accident in Virginia while riding with the baseball team, and he died December 6, 1930 "of heart disease and other complications" at age 67.
 Cornell's fight song, Give My Regards to Davy references "Davy" Hoy prominently.